hoangphuc841/helios-operator/docs/user-guide/01-getting-started.md

-# 🚀 Getting Started with Helios
+# 🚀 Getting Started with Helios Operator

 This guide will walk you through deploying your first application with Helios Operator in under 15 minutes.